aleen42/PersonalWiki/post/kaleidoscope/kaleidoscope.md

 #### 1.1 How to create?

-At the start, I have utilized the feature of `div`, which is an HTML elements with a shape of rectangles.
-With setting a same value for the property `width` and `height` of these elements, I can easily generate a square like the first item from the left side in the Figure 1.
+At the start, I have utilized the feature of `div`, which is an HTML element with a shape of rectangles.
+With setting the same value for the property `width` and `height` of these elements, I can easily generate a square like the first item from the left side in Figure 1.

 Then, to simulate such rotating animation, I would like to use `transform` and `transform-origin` property to implement it, rather than use Canvas, as Canvas is something complicated, which has been always confusing me.